Belize Defence Force: 2nd Infantry Battalion

 Second Infantry Battalion, a combination of male and female soldiers, was formed on 1 October 1994.
 The Battalion at that time had three Infantry Companies: Sierra, Alpha and Echo Company.
 For the period 31 October 2000 to 31 August 2002, the Battalion nomenclature was revoked and redesignated a Land Command.
 Becoming either Land Command South (LCS) or Land Command North (LCN) depending on the rotation.
 LCN comprises the Cayo District, a partition of the Hummingbird Highway, Belize, Orange Walk and Corozal Districts.
 LCS comprises the Toledo and Stann Creek Districts and a portion of the Hummingbird Highway.
 These are now presently designated Battalion Tactical Areas of Responsibility (Bn TAOR) and Command HQs were based on rotation between Price Barracks and Fairweather Camp in Punta Gorda.

 On 31 August 2002, LCS and LCN was reverted to being Second Infantry Battalion.
 This was under the command of Lieutenant Colonel Reynolds Lewis.
 However, this time the Coys were Hotel, Gulf and Sierra Companies.
 During the tenure of Lieutenant Colonel R J Lewis, the idea of a Battalion Logo and Flag was originated.
 The idea was presented out within the Battalion and as a result produced the logo and Bn Emblem.
 The finished product was the result of the combined efforts of RSM 2 Bn, WO1 D O Castillo then a WO2, Pte August G, Pte Coc J and the artist Pte Cho D, not to overlook the efforts of Sgt L Sho and Sgt A Sho (Button) then Cpl for final graphics.

-The Battalion Logo depicts all the colours of the Companies in the Battalion.
-Red and Green for Hotel Company, Red and Orange for Gulf Company and Black and White for Sierra Company.
-The grey background was the original Battalion colour, which was changed to blue as seen on the Bn Flag.
-The Cross Rifles signifies that we are Infantry personnel.
-The Jabiru was chosen as the Battalion Bird.
-The versatility of the Jabiru is what Second Battalion stands for.
-She nests high above the others both male and female incubate eggs thereby having an overview of all situations.
-She has one of the widest wing spans which produces ease in her soaring and a quick and graceful stream line for the attack.
-Her long legs support her and enable her to work in any terrain and conditions.
+The battalion's logo incorporates the colors of its constituent companies: red and green for Hotel Company, red and orange for Gulf Company and black and white for Sierra Company.
+The design features a grey background, representing the original Battalion color that was changed to blue on the official battalion flag.
+Crossed rifles are prominently displayed to signify the unit's infantry designation.
+Additionally, the jabiru serves as the battalion's avian mascot, chosen to symbolize versatility.
+The physical characteristics of the jabiru reflect the unit's operational ethos: its high nesting habits symbolize elevated situational awareness, its wide wingspan denotes speed and precision during an assault, and its long legs represent adaptability across diverse terrains and environments.